How To & Tips and Tricks

 (4) The X to the right of each asset will let you delete an asset at any time.

-If you edit an asset that has already been uploaded to the system, you can upload it as a newer version of the original asset.
+When you want to make changes to an asset already in the system you can upload it as a newer version of the original asset.
 This feature will allow you to track how many different versions you have gone through to get to your final one.
+This is the version control feature built into the makeSEA.

 4. Saving your Project Page